 Dr. Mir focused his practice on minimally invasive techniques.
 As Medical Director of DISC Sports & Spine Center, Dr. Mir is at the forefront of the field of minimally invasive spine surgery.
 The benefits of these techniques include less post-operative pain, quicker recovery reduced blood loss, less soft tissue damage, smaller surgical incisions, less scarring and improved function.

-Dr. Mir saw me about 2 months before the spine procedure and indicated that I had severe stenosis or narrowing of the openings where the nerve roots exit at the L4, L5 and S1 level.
+About 2 months before the spine procedure, Dr. Mir saw me and indicated that I had severe stenosis, or narrowing of the openings where the nerve roots exit at the L4, L5, and S1 level.
 He reviewed my MRI and without wasting any time, asked if I wanted or was considering spinal surgery.
 He was extremely clear and answered all my questions.
 I had the procedure done at the Disc Newport OP surgery spine center and was cared for by an incredibly competent, caring staff.
 I was discharged same day and my post op recovery was 2 weeks, and returned to daily activities and work July 15th.
-The procedure was very successful as my back pain is basically gone.
+The procedure was very successful, and as a result, my back pain is basically gone.
 Amazing relief from a procedure done by a great surgeon with a great team!

 Dr Mir is an excellent spine surgeon.
-I had a surgery on my neck by another surgeon but I was still in pain.
+I had surgery on my neck by another surgeon; however, I was still in pain.
 A friend who had prior spine surgery with Dr. Mir recommended him to me.
 As the treating surgeon he was very detail oriented, confident, and knowledgeable.
 His team is very friendly and helpful.
 I decided to have a second cervical spine operation on my neck.
 Soooo thankful I have no pain and for physical medicine doctors like him.

 If you suffer from spinal stenosis leg pain, you’re not alone.
 This condition is quite common, especially among older adults.
 While there’s no cure for spinal stenosis, there are treatments that can help ease the pain and improve your quality of life.
 In this article, we’ll discuss the causes, symptoms,Read More